totalnoMartina/aromatic-experience/README.md

 # Aromatic Experience

-A personal blog website, focused on Aromatherapy and essential oils, working on all screen devices for a good UX
+A personal blog website, focused on Aromatherapy and essential oils, used to improve one's wellbeing naturally.
+The website is working on all screen devices for a good UX as preented in the image

 ![](media/images/responsiveness.png?raw=true)